jayrebornn/jayrebornn.github.io/_posts/2024-12-13-Sherlock-Noxious.md

 Answer: `kali`

--Task 3: Now we need to confirm whether the attacker captured the user's hash and it is crackable!!
+Task 3: Now we need to confirm whether the attacker captured the user's hash and it is crackable!!
 What is the username whose hash was captured?

 Filtering for smb2 we can see NTLMSSP Negotiate, this means that the hash was successfully able to be extracted.
 We can then see the user name in the NTLMSSP_AUTH packet as: